 Developing the case theory

-If there is one pivotal moment in a case, it has to be the moment that the legal team forms its firm view as to what its case really is and how they are going to present it in an effective and compelling way.
-Needless to say, this seminal juncture should take place at the beginning of the proceedings, not mid-stream, and certainly not on the eve of hearing.
+If there is one pivotal moment in a case, it has to be the moment that the legal team forms its firm view as to what its case really is and how it is to be presented in an effective and compelling way.
+Needless to say, this seminal juncture should take place at the beginning of the proceedings, not mid-stream, and certainly not on the eve of the hearing.

 The first step in developing a case theory can be achieved in a remarkably simple way: imagine the chair of the tribunal presiding is present and asks the following questions: What are the key issues arising in this case?
 What is your summary position with respect to them?
 Why in summary are you right about each of them?
 Only when you can formulate a coherent (but short) response to these three questions can you begin to develop a case theory.
 The approach works whether you are claimant or respondent; whether the case involves a treaty, a contract or otherwise; whether it is simple or complicated, high-value or not; and whatever the governing law.

 Identifying the key issues should be an exercise in minimalism.
 The aim is to narrow down to the basics, not create a list resembling a complex algebra exercise.
 What you want is a structure for the purpose of building a case theory.
 There will doubtlessly be more nuanced sub-issues, but those can be developed over time.
-The focus must be on the threshold issues that the case will rise or fall on.
-The parties, the general factual background, and the surrounding legal regime can wait; what matters at this point is setting out the substantive points that you must prevail on to win.
+The focus must be on the threshold issues on which the case will rise or fall.
+The parties, the general factual background and the surrounding legal regime can wait; what matters at this point is setting out the substantive points on which you must prevail to win.
 As a claimant you will, in very basic terms, typically be establishing some form of contractual or treaty-based right or obligation, a breach of that and loss stemming from it, and a jurisdiction for the tribunal to have a basis for adjudicating those issues.
 A respondent will naturally have opposite aims and a somewhat easier task in that, leaving aside counterclaims and some forms of jurisdictional challenges, they will be responsive to the claimant’s case.
-Either way, the ultimate goal is at the end of the analysis to possess a concise list of key issues (legal and factual) whose determination you confidently believe will resolve the case.
+Either way, the ultimate goal is, at the end of the analysis, to possess a concise list of key issues (legal and factual) whose determination you confidently believe will resolve the case.
 There is a further goal in mind: you ideally want the issues to be framed in a manner that tactically suits your case.
-That will vary from case to case, but typically there will be points that you are strong on or, that if decided in your favour, are pivotal for the balance of the issues.
-These should feature prominently, while those that are problematic, insulated as far as possible (e.g., by couching them as sub-issues, or putting them into a context that makes clear that they are not decisive to the outcome of the dispute).
+That will vary from case to case, but typically there will be points that you are strong on or that, if decided in your favour, are pivotal for the balance of the issues.
+These should feature prominently, while those that are problematic should be insulated as far as possible (e.g., by couching them as sub-issues, or putting them into a context that makes clear that they are not decisive to the outcome of the dispute).